 The latter is especially relevant because Lépervanche, being a corresponding member of the Comité D’Agriculture, actively wrote on agricultural crops in the Annales du Comité D’Agriculture during that time [87,88].
-That he would fail to mention Edmond’s breakthrough regarding vanilla is inexplicable, unless this happened afterwards.
+That he would fail to mention Edmond’s breakthrough regarding vanilla is inexplicable, unless this happened afterward.
 In fact, notes and reports published by the Comité d’Agriculture between 1839 and 1843 in both the Feuille Hebdomadaire and the Annales du Comité d’Agriculture support the hypothesis that, even if Edmond pollinated Vanilla at the Beaumont farm somewhere between 1840 and 1842, this did not become of public knowledge until later (it is important to mention that V. planifolia fruits can take from nine months to a year to mature).
-A letter dated 1st November 1841, published in the Feuille Hebdomadaire, and signed with the initials “L.B.”, points out that transforming Vanilla from an ornamental to a productive plant could represent a source of incalculable wealth for Réunion, and asks the Agriculture Committee to highlight the advantages of its culture given that the plant has shown “rapid and easy reproduction” on the island, and “its fruits too *” [89].
-The letter is important because it allows us to assess what was common knowledge on Réunion at the time.
-It suggests that the successful pollination of Vanilla was indeed already known, but makes no special mention of any particular developments on this regard at the Bellier-Beaumont estate.
+A letter dated 1st of November 1841, published in the Feuille Hebdomadaire and signed with the initials “L.B.”, points out that transforming Vanilla from an ornamental to a productive plant could represent a source of incalculable wealth for Réunion and asks the Agriculture Committee to highlight the advantages of its culture given that the plant has shown “rapid and easy reproduction” on the island, and “its fruits too *” [89].
+The letter is important because it allows us to assess what was common knowledge in Réunion at the time.
+It suggests that the successful pollination of Vanilla was indeed already known but makes no special mention of any particular developments in this regard at the Bellier-Beaumont estate.
 It is shortly after this explicit written request that the Comité d’Agriculture announced having received Mr. Dupuy’s memoir regarding Vanilla culture, which points to the committee itself actively searching for assistance in implementing its production on the island.
-It isn’t until the 30th August 1843 in the article Fécondation artificielle des fleurs de vanillier-aromatique that appeared in the Feuille Hebdomadaire (Figure 5C) where we find what is possibly the earliest evidence of Edmond’s practical method of pollinating Vanilla.
-The text is signed with the initials L.P., and it reads “the fertilization of its flowers succeeds perfectly by a very simple, although artificial, process.
+It is not until the 30th August 1843, in the article Fécondation artificielle des fleurs de vanillier-aromatique that appeared in the Feuille Hebdomadaire (Figure 5C), that we find what is possibly the earliest evidence of Edmond’s practical method of pollinating Vanilla.
+The text is signed with the initials L.P., and it reads, “the fertilization of its flowers succeeds perfectly by a very simple, although artificial, process.
 The success of this process in a house on the island where it was used was such that a vanilla branch… was loaded with thirty-one fruits *”.
 It carefully explains the procedure, indicating that with the “point of a toothpick or a pin *” the rostellar flap is straightened, allowing the application of the pollen on the stigma using “slight pressure” [90].
-As far as I can tell, this is the first time the Edmond technique is made public.
+As far as I can tell, this is the first time the Edmond technique was made public.

-Edmond has famously been said to have toured Vanilla plantations across Réunion teaching his technique.
-I would argue that this did not happen before the second half of 1843, rather than in 1841 as suggested by most historians [77,80,85,91].
-The later date, 1843, is in line with: (1) the written request to the Comité d’Agriculture in November of 1841 to explore Vanilla production as an agricultural novelty; (2) Dupuy’s memoir presented to the Comité d’Agriculture in July 1842; (3) Bellier-Beaumont’s letters, suggesting Edmond showed him the practical technique sometime between 1840 and 1842, meaning the first experiments could have occurred in the flowering season end of 1842; (4) the fact that the letter of Bellier-Beaumont was addressed to Montmerqué, and therefore could not have been published before 1843 when he began his work as editor, and; (5) that Vanilla exports from Réunion island are being recorded for the first time in 1846, amounting 38 kg, according to records at the Archives départementales.
+Edmond has famously been said to have toured Vanilla plantations across Réunion, teaching his technique.
+I would argue that this did not happen before the second half of 1843 rather than in 1841, as suggested by most historians [77,80,85,91].
+The later date, 1843, is in line with (1) the written request to the Comité d’Agriculture in November of 1841 to explore Vanilla production as an agricultural novelty; (2) Dupuy’s memoir presented to the Comité d’Agriculture in July 1842; (3) Bellier-Beaumont’s letters, suggesting Edmond showed him the practical technique sometime between 1840 and 1842, meaning the first experiments could have occurred in the flowering season end of 1842; (4) the fact that the letter of Bellier-Beaumont was addressed to Montmerqué, and therefore could not have been published before 1843 when he began his work as editor; and (5) that Vanilla exports from Réunion island are being recorded for the first time in 1846, amounting to 38 kg, according to records at the Archives départementales.